-The Star Trek: Voyager episode "Virtuoso" introduced us to the Qomar, a Rubber Forehead Alien species highly dedicated to mathematics and sciences and far more advanced than the Federation, which the Qomar looks down upon in contempt.
+- The episode "Virtuoso" introduced us to the Qomar, a Rubber Forehead Alien species highly dedicated to mathematics and sciences and far more advanced than the Federation, which the Qomar looks down upon in contempt.
 When the Doctor provides medical treatment for one of them, the Qomarian sarcastically asks if the process involves bloodletting.
 Even in an idealized future where humanity has overcome a good number of its flaws to become one of the most dominant space-fairing races, we're still finding aliens who think we're dumb and primitive.

-In "Dark Frontier", we learn that the Borg catalog humans as having "below-average cranial capacity".
+- In "Dark Frontier", we learn that the Borg catalog humans as having "below-average cranial capacity".
 Ouch.

-The darkest episodes of the Outer Limitsrevival are more often the ones where the human protagonist(s) is an astounding Unwitting Pawn who is duped into destroying the Earth or selling out his own species for the benefit of a more cunning alien villain or someone who winds up paying dearly for a severe lapse in judgment.
+- The darkest episodes of The Outer Limits (1995) are more often the ones where the human protagonist(s) is an astounding Unwitting Pawn who is duped into destroying the Earth or selling out his own species for the benefit of a more cunning alien villain or someone who winds up paying dearly for a severe lapse in judgment.
 See also Cruel Twist Ending as they are occasionally the result of a character's mistake, stemming from the human weaknesses mentioned on this page.

 - In Doctor Who, there comes a moment when the Fourth Doctor wonders why he likes humans so much, seeing as we have "such limited brains."

-His later incarnations seem to have pretty much the same thought.
+- His later incarnations seem to have pretty much the same thought.
 Indeed, when he's not going on about the marvelousness of humanity (a particular feature of the Tenth Doctor), he's ranting about how stupid/blind/ignorant they are.
 Sometimes in the same episode.

-The Ninth Doctor was particularly fond of calling humans "stupid apes" whenever he was angry at us.
+- The Ninth Doctor was particularly fond of calling humans "stupid apes" whenever he was angry at us.

-This trait in humans is why the Tenth Doctor in particular finds the human race to be amazing.
+- This trait in humans is why the Tenth Doctor in particular finds the human race to be amazing.
 In the episode Utopia, The Doctor visits a human refugee base in the year 100,000,000,000,000 AD, a time in which the Universe was ending and most races had gone extinct, and states his wonderment at how the human race is one of the few races to survive to the very end of existence.

-Doctor: [While walking through the hordes of human families living in the base] "This is fantasic!
-You humans with your simple, STUPID ways...with all your soap dramas and gossip mags, micowave dinners and ipods...
+Doctor: [While walking through the hordes of human families living in the base] "This is fantastic!
+You humans with your simple, STUPID ways...with all your soap dramas and gossip mags, microwave dinners and ipods...
 Your pathetic small brains and your simple homes, your greed and your sins, your bad ways and your poor souls, with your ignorant nature and your frankly appalling manners at times...with all that you STILL manage to amaze me.
 Look at you lot, here at the end of TIME ITSELF and you're living!
 The human race, the race of passion!
 Indomitable!
 That's the word...indomitable!

-In Spaced, Tim defends the Sci-Fi genre arguing that "the thoughts and speculations of our contemporary authors and thinkers have probably never been closer to the truth."
+- In Spaced, Tim defends the Sci-Fi genre arguing that "the thoughts and speculations of our contemporary authors and thinkers have probably never been closer to the truth."
 Cut to a group of aliens outside the comic book shop laughing at how ridiculous everything on display is.

 - Played for laughs in the early episodes of Farscape.
 D'Argo and Aeryn continually get frustrated at how slowly John learns new skills and generally view him as completely useless.
 However, his own ingenuity and pluckiness end up saving the day very frequently.